 Proyekt Alicorn was one of them.

-The third reason is the existence of GR Marine and Ships, which handles their shipbuilding.
-They bought up companies from various countries which couldn't turn a profit during periods of decreased shipbuilding, and having secured exclusive resource procurement routes, along with thorough cost cutting, their share of global maritime shipping built rose to 35% by 2011.
-They manage the shipyards at Port Edwards as well.
-The rest of the Usean Big 8 – North Point Shipyards, Farbanti Shipyards, Denis Shipyards, Anchorhead Docks, Dakiouk Arsenal, Comberth Shipyards, and Saint Ark Shipyards – all support the company.
+The third and final reason is the existence of GR Marine and Ships, which handles GR Group's shipbuilding projects.
+GR Marine and Ships bought up companies from various countries which couldn't turn a profit during periods of decreased shipbuilding work.
+This, along with having secured exclusive resource procurement routes and internal cost cutting, has caused their share of global maritime shipping built to rise to 35% by 2011.
+They manage the shipyards at Port Edwards, and the rest of the Usean Big 8 – North Point Shipyards, Farbanti Shipyards, Denis Shipyards, Anchorhead Docks, Dakiouk Arsenal, Comberth Shipyards, and Saint Ark Shipyards – are under their influence as well.